K0luamba/Chat-server/README.md

 System provides safe communication between groups of users: each group see only their messages in right decryption.
 All safety of this system is on the secret key.
 It must be sended before connection in some other way.

+The owner of the server can see messages only in encrypted form.

 //Honestly, the original code I found in one guide, I had only made some improvements.